 While the proverbial ‘fat lady’ awaits her cue to sing off stage – to quote a metaphor, the U.S. still controls a huge part of the food economy.
 American farmers produce three-quarters of the nation’s food.
 Exports of agricultural products in 2015 in the U.S. generated more than $300 billion in economic output.
 Those number supported more a million jobs according to the USDA.

 Moreover, agriculture, unlike much of the U.S. economy still exports more goods than it imports.
 This helps narrow the country’s overall trade deficit.
 That’s a good thing because taxpayers foot the bill for billions of dollars spent each year to insure farmers against crop shortfalls and lost income.

 Agri-Companies Prosper Worldwide

-Interestingly as farming goes worldwide and produces headaches for the American farmer, some companies like Monsanto Co.
-(NYSE:MONB), Deere & Co.
-(NYSE:DED) and The Mosaic Co.
-(NYSE:MOSD) that sell seeds, farming equipment and fertilizer have found new customers in places like Brazil and Russia, to name two.
+Interestingly as farming goes worldwide and produces headaches for the American farmer, some companies like Monsanto Co. (:MONN/A), Deere & Co.
+(NYSE:DEC) and The Mosaic Co.
+(NYSE:MOSC) that sell seeds, farming equipment and fertilizer have found new customers in places like Brazil and Russia, to name two.

 In many cases those companies are designing products and supplies specifically for those foreign markets.
 The same technology that is helping U.S. farmers compete is also helping South American farmers take advantage of year-round growing conditions in that country.
 Moreover, where a U.S. farm might contain 1,000 acres, one in Brazil may extend to 5,000 acres or more.